-Taking the dragon by the horns: Towards a comprehensive study of learning in non-avian reptiles
+Taking the dragon by the horns: a review of learning in non-avian reptiles

 Birgit Szaboa*, Daniel W. A. Nobleb, c, Martin J. Whitinga

 a Department of Biological Sciences, Macquarie University, Sydney, Australia

 b University of New South Wales, School of Biological, Earth and Environmental Sciences, Ecology & Evolution Research Centre, Sydney, Australia